Books

 Written by Daniel Haack and illustrated by Stevie Lewis, Little Bee Books (Ages 4+).

 A prince is set to take the throne but can't quite find a perfect princess match.
 When his kingdom is threatened by a dragon, the prince works together with a brave knight to save his people.
-In the process, the prince forms a special bond with the knight and finds just what he was looking for after all. $12, indigo.ca

-20 kids' books that challenge gender stereotypes
+prince and knight, books that challenge gender Merchant

 Pink Is For Boys